fredgibbs/fredgibbs.github.io/courses/food-technology-society/exec-summary-example.md

   - Although Gerber promoted its product's high vitamin content as a selling point, it wasn't any higher than regular canned vegetables.
     - As we've seen throughout the course, advertisers frequently overstated the nutritional value of their foods.

-- As canning industry grew and canned good were increasingly accepted by consumers throughout the early 1900s, there emerged a market opportunity to mash up vegetables already being canned and market them as baby food.
+- As canning industry grew and canned goods were increasingly accepted by consumers throughout the early 1900s, there emerged a market opportunity to mash up vegetables already being canned and market them as baby food.
-  - By the 1930s, canned good were affordable, familiar, and advertising was hitting its stride (103).
+  - By the 1930s, canned goods were affordable, familiar, and advertising was hitting its stride (103).
   - The rapid rise of baby food sales encouraged the Fremont Canning Co. to focus solely on baby food to change its name to Gerber Products Company (103).
   - Production rose quickly in terms of number of cans produced (kind of like canning in general).
     - 1930: 842K; 1931: 1.31M; 1932: 2.26M (103).